slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-A/packetizer_raw_output.md

 Clarify the normative text so that the in-band CAA bypass does not apply when a caa-critical flag is present, ensuring that descriptor-based CAA checks remain mandatory in such cases.

+**Severity:** High
+  *Basis:* This conflict may lead to divergent behaviors in issuance, undermining the intended security guarantees provided by the caa-critical flag.

+**Confidence:** High

 ---

 ## Report 4: 9799-A-4